pokt-network/mcp/BLOCKCHAIN_USAGE.md

 This guide shows how to use the blockchain-specific features of the MCP Pocket Network server.

+## ⚠️ Safety Features

+The MCP server includes built-in protection against queries that cause session crashes:

+**Protected Operations:**
+- ❌ Transaction history queries (e.g., "What was the last transaction on address X?")
+- ❌ Fetching blocks with full transactions (`includeTransactions: true`)
+- ❌ Unrestricted log queries without filters
+- ❌ Large block range queries (>10 blocks)

+**Why?** These operations return massive amounts of data that fill the context window and cause "no compactable messages" errors.

+**Safe Alternatives:**
+- ✅ Query specific transactions by hash (if you know it)
+- ✅ Use block explorers (Etherscan, etc.) for transaction history
+- ✅ Query current state (balances, gas prices, block metadata)
+- ✅ Fetch block metadata only (without transactions)

+All standard operations continue to work normally.
+See the [Safety Features](README.md#safety-features) section for more details.

 ## Natural Language Queries

 The most powerful feature is `query_blockchain`, which allows you to use natural language: